mauwii/act-docker-images/README.md

   act -W .github/workflows/mega-linter.yml
   ```

-  This has the advantage that megalinter executes with the same settings as the workflow itself
+  This has the advantage that megalinter executes with the same settings as the workflow itself,
-  would do, while not providing fixed versions if errors where found
+  while not providing fixed versions if errors where found.

 - or you could use npx: